 Previous Spill Experience

 Singapore has responded to several major oil spills in the past, including the MONEMVASIA (1983); STOLT AVANCE (1987); EL HANI (1987); CENTURY DAWN (1988) and EVOIKOS (1997).
 An active response using dispersants was organised on all occasions.
-The oil spill from the EVOIKOS is the largest spill (28,500 tons) experienced in Singapore.
-More recently, in 2010, a collision involving MT BUNGA KELANA 3 in the Singapore Strait resulted in a release of approximately 2,500 MT of crude oil.
-This stranded along several kilometres of the southern and eastern shorelines of Singapore and approximately 35km of shoreline in Malaysia.
+The oil spill from the EVOIKOS is the largest spill (~29,000 tonnes) experienced in Singapore.
+More recently, in 2010, a collision involving MT BUNGA KELANA 3 in the Singapore Strait resulted in a release of approximately 2,500 tonnes of crude oil.
+This stranded along several kilometres of the southern and eastern shorelines of Singapore and approximately 35 km of shoreline in Malaysia.
 The response involved a mixture of techniques, including dispersant application, containment and recovery and manual collection from shorelines.
-In 2015, tanker ALYARMOUK spilled approximately 4,500 tonnes of crude oil following a collision.
-Some shoreline oiling in Indonesia was reported, but a large proportion of the oil is understood to have evaporated or dispersed.
+In 2015, tanker ALYARMOUK spilled approximately 4,500 tonnes of crude oil following a collision 11 nautical miles north-east of Pedra Branca.
+Some shoreline oiling in Indonesia occurred but the source is unconfirmed.
+A large proportion of oil from ALYARMOUK is understood to have evaporated or dispersed.
 In 2017, a collision involving APL DENVER and another containership near Pasir Gudang in the Straits of Johor resulted in a spill of 300 tonnes of HFO which caused oiling of shorelines and fish farm facilities in both Malaysia and Singapore.
 Singapore has also experienced a number of smaller bunker incidents.

 Hazardous & Nozious Substance (HNS)